 Please note that only half of the undercroft at the Abbey is open.
 The Abbey Top is due to open again in Spring 2021.

-COVID- 19 - Sherwood Forest Country Park will remain open, including car parks, play areas (numbers will be restricted), limited take-out refreshment and toilet facilities.
+COVID- 19 - Sherwood Forest Country Park will remain open, including car parks and play areas (numbers will be restricted.)

 Sherwood Forest, the legendary stomping-ground of Robin Hood, is a 450 acre country park in Nottinghamshire.
 Managed by an RSPB led consortium in partnership with the County Council, the park is home to the Sherwood Forest National Nature Reserve and is designated a Site of Special Scientific Interest.
 The forest has 900 veteran oak trees including England's Tree of the Year 2014, The Major Oak.
 Discover the History of Sherwood Forest, Robin Hood and Major Oak